Benakone/Capstone_Class_2024/Business Intelligence Presentation.md

 ![my image](https://github.com/Benakone/Capstone_Class_2024/blob/main/Images/download.jpg?raw=true)

-- Title: An Extensive Examination of Car Price Prediction: Leveraging a Comprehensive Dataset for Enhanced Insights Introduction
+- Title: An Extensive Examination of Car Price Prediction: Leveraging a Comprehensive Dataset for Enhanced Insights

+Introduction:
 - The proposed presentation will delve into the business intelligence aspects of car price prediction, utilizing a comprehensive dataset to derive actionable
   insights.
 It will underscore the importance of data-driven decision-making in the automotive industry and highlight how business intelligence techniques can empower organizations to make informed strategic choices.

-- Goals of the presentation
+- Goals of the presentation:
 - To showcase the role of business intelligence in analyzing complex datasets and extracting valuable insights.
 - To demonstrate the application of business intelligence techniques in predicting car prices and understanding market dynamics.
 - To emphasize the potential impact of data-driven decision-making on business strategies and competitive advantage.